I want to do great things and make a positive impact on other people’s lives.

 Like the safety warning you receive when flying (to put the air mask on yourself first and your children second), you have to take care of yourself first.
 This means physically and mentally.
 This is not easy if you have children, a job, or any other responsibility!
 But it’s critical that you do.
 If you’re married, getting your wife or husband on board with this makes it a lot easier.
 Encourage each other to workout and eat healthy.

 Unless you can help yourself no one will expect, or trust, you to help them.

-You can’t really imagine the disheveled drunk from the street corner walking into the Whitehouse and telling the President and Congress how to solve the debt problem (although he could do a better job than the current fiasco administration I’m sure)… You can’t help anyone else until you can help yourself.
+You can’t really imagine the disheveled drunk from the street corner walking into the Whitehouse and telling the President and Congress how to solve the debt problem (although he could do a better job than some I’m sure)… You can’t help anyone else until you can help yourself.

 11 Reasons We Fail

 God has given us everything we need to succeed… I’m not kidding, it’s really true.

 If we’re struggling then we’re have one, or more, of the following issues… at times I think I suffer from all 11!